-This page uses the style.css of the Child Theme to move the menu to the top, to center it, and to change the color.
+This page uses the style.css of the Child Theme to change the color of the Menu.
 I am also moving the Site Title and the Tag Line to the right, and the Logo to the Left.
 The copyright area has the same color as the Menu.
 The font for the page has been changed to Fontdiner Swanky using both PHP and style.css.
 However, every other paragraph is being reverted to the Open Sans default font.
 I wanted the difference to be dramatic.
 I also increased the font size to 125% with style.css to make it more readable.
 These changes are not view-able on Mobile.

-The Examples page has a sticky menu at the top that stays at the top of the page as you scroll down.
-It also has a different color than the Default Menu.
-Neither of these effects is view-able on mobile devices.
+The Examples page has a different color than the Default Menu.
+This effect is not view-able on mobile devices.
 All of these effects are implemented using the style.css of the Child Theme I have active.
 I tell you how to create a Child theme on my blog post: Should I Use A Child Theme in WordPress – No Question!

 The Thanks page and the Contact page both use style.css in the Child Theme to change the look and feel and position of the Menu.
 These menu effects are not view-able on mobile devices.
 The copyright area has the same color as the Menu.
 On the Thanks page I am also moving the Logo to the left and the Site Title and Tagline to the right.
 The Contact page also uses the Generate Page Header, which is part of the GP Premium Plugin, to change the default logo on the page.